arcadiapage/arcadiapage.github.io/_posts/2022-12-29-what-is-personal-growth-and-individuation-like-for-infps.md

 - Emotional Healing
 - Personality Type
 layout: post
-subtitle: It's quite the journey...
+subtitle: Ignoring the call towards personal growth does not work for INFPs

 ---

 The INFP, like all MBTI personality types, is full of fascinating contrasts.
 There is introversion that looks for quiet, comfort, and safety, mixed with a need for exploration.
 There is also emotional sensitivity paired with emotional grit.
 As an INFP, I realize that I regularly work with emotions within myself that others wouldn't dare touch.